Iagofelicio/geo-analytics/DOCUMENTATION.md

 - A chart that visualizes daily request over time, categorized by HTTP status code.
 - A detailed overview of website traffic at the URI level, highlighting popular resources, geographic reach, and overall performance.
 It helps identify high-traffic URIs, common errors, and opportunities for optimization.
 - A breakdown of website traffic by city and country, highlighting the volume of requests, successful requests, and overall success rate for each location.
 It helps in identifying top performing cities and countries, as well as potential issues based on geographic location.
-- A granular view of website traffic by hour, highlighting the volume of requests, successful requests, and overall success rate for each hour.
-It helps in identifying peak traffic times, success rates, and potential performance issues.

 **In addition, it allows the user to:**